programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ### Named Entity Recognition
 Finally, SpaCy can tag “named entities” in the text, such as names, dates, organizations, and locations.
 Call the full list of named entities and their descriptions using this code:
 ```
-# Get all NE labels and assign to variable
 labels = nlp.get_pipe("ner").labels

-# Print each label and its description
 for label in labels:
     print(label + ' : ' + spacy.explain(label))
 ```